fonoster/fonoster/README.md

-# Programmable Telecom in the Cloud without Twilio
+# The open-source alternative to Twilio

 [Fonoster Inc](https://fonoster.com) researches an innovative Programmable Telecommunications Stack that will allow for an entirely cloud-based utility for businesses to connect telephony services with the Internet.